wp-plugins/swfput/readme.txt

 	with dark custom colors, sidebar on left), not yet playing.

 == Changelog ==

+= 1.0.8 =
+* HTML5 video support now equals the original flash video support, and a new HTML5 video player provides an interface with the same design as the flash player, and as much of the same behavior as can be implemented with the HTML5 video specification.
+* A new option (on the settings page) to make HTML5 video be primary content, with flash video as fallback.
+The default is to place flash video as primary content with HTML5 video as fallback due to the burden HTML5 video puts on users to provide several video file formats, but users who are confident in the use of HTML5 video will find this new option preferable.
+* It is not necessary to specify both flash and and html video resources; either can be left out (i.e., SWFPut is no longer a flash video player first with html video as an afterthought).
+* Incompatible change: a checkbox on the setup form to specify that the medium is audio, not video, has been removed.
+That feature really had no place in this plugin, and audio-only support in the flash player was bare-bones minimal.
+* Interface: when a mobile browser is detected, the control bar removes the natural-scale and full-scale buttons, which do not make sense on mobile.
+The simpler control bar is more appropriate and usable.
+* Improved help under the "Help" button the editor and widgets pages.
+* Interface: volume control slider now presents vertically on non-mobile, and horizontally on mobile.
+It now scales down at small display sizes (previously it was clipped).
+* The original design goal that JavaScript will not be necessary so that your site remains useful to visitors with scripting disabled has been retained, albeit with necessary qualification: the html video player requires JavaScript, but where scripting is not available, the default interface and behavior for the HTML5 video element provided by the browser will be present, so all is not lost.
+* The several .swf binaries for control bar sizes are gone, now a single binary simply scales the control bar (which of course was the original intent and meant to be among the first updates, but time flies like a banana).
+* Directory and file file name changes.
+* Bug fixes, of course.

 = 1.0.7 =
 * Presentation improvements.
 Display should be well scaled now,